johanley/postscript-notes/README.md

 This simplies removes/destroys the temporary dictionary.

 This is not 100% local: if proc A calls a helper proc B, then proc B sees the exact same dictionary stack as proc A.
+(In the language of object-oriented programming, the data behaves somewhat like an object's field, not a local variable defined in a method.)

-## Idiom: Put Data on the Stack into a Dictionary
+## Idiom: Move Data on the Stack into a Dictionary
 There is a trade-off between using data on the stack directly, versus pulling the data off the stack and storing it in a dictionary.
 Among the more experienced, there may be a tendency to use the stack directly, perhaps rearranging the order of things using stack operators.